uqbar-project/uqbar-classroom/README.md

 and open **OAuth Apps**.

 Create a new OAuth App and configure the application according to the authentication flow used by Classroom.
+You must to use `http://127.0.0.1/callback` as redirect URI

 GitHub provides a **Client ID** and **Client Secret** for the application.